TianlongJia/deep_plastic_YoloV8/README.md

 ## Citing this dataste or paper

-If you find this code and dataset are useful in your research or wish to refer to the paper, please use the following BibTeX entry.
+If you find this code or publication is useful in your research or wish to refer to the paper, please use the following BibTeX entry.

 ```BibTeX
 @article{van2025plastic,